opencost/opencost-website/docs/installation/development.md

   The value is prepended to the docker image names (the -t flag in a Docker build command).
 [See Docker Documentation](https://docs.docker.com/engine/reference/commandline/build/#tag).
 - `helm-values`
   Optional.
 Defaults to `./tilt-values.yaml`
-  This is the path to the values.yaml file that will be used for the OpenCost helm chart.
+  This is the path to the values.yaml file that will be used for the OpenCost Helm chart.
 - `service-key`
   Value: Path to a JSON file for a service key Optional.
 Defaults to an empty string.